fredbelliard/FAIR-Data-in-Publishing-workflow/README.md

 ### Milestones ###
 1. Identify publishing workflow stages
-2. identify check points for data sharing into publishing worflow
+2. identify in the workflow check points for data sharing
+3. get feedback from journal editors
-3. Add FAIR Data to the publishing workflow
+4. Add FAIR Data to the publishing workflow
-4. Revise publishing workflow
+5. Revise publishing workflow
 6. Create a guide for journals users
 7. make visuals to highlight benefits of FAIR Data for journals users in open publishing
 8. apply the above for open books an dopen textbooks